 Place the quinoa mixture in a large bowl, set aside to let it cool for a few minutes.

-Add in the drained black beans, sweet potato, panko crumbs and add salt and pepper, to taste.
+Add in the drained black beans (smash the beans a little before adding), sweet potato, Panko crumbs and add salt and pepper, to taste.
 Mix until evenly distributed.

 With damp hands, scoop and form burger patties.
 It's easy to make perfectly rounded burgers with burger forms like these.